ucfopen/Materia-Docs/_developers/score-module.md

 ---
 # Score Module

-If you set `is_scorable` in [install.yaml](install-yaml.html) to yes, a score module will be required.
+If you set `is_scorable` in [install.yaml](install-yaml.html) to 'yes', a score module will be required.
 Drop `src/_score/score-module.php` in your source code and customize it as needed.

-The `score_module.php` file is a php class which extends `Score_Module`.
+The `score_module.php` file is a PHP class which extends `Score_Module`.
 Your score module should override the `checkAnswer` method.
 Your implementation of this method should return a number of 0-100 representing the score for the given question response.
 The `$log` object contains any data saved to the server by your widget (usually question or performance data).

 ## Basic score module example